niallr/dk61/README.md

 ## Software

 I attempted to use the customisation software of similar keyboards with the out of the box firmware.
-These tools allow some basic customisation of key mapping and RGB LED values, as well as creation of basic macro automations. ultimately the bottom right order can be troublesome.
-All of these software are reskins of the same software 'GamingForceZ RGB Keyboard v1.10.000n' by SONiX (NB: see the _"GamingKeyboard*.dll"_ files found all of the variants), and have the same features and UI (apart from Drevo Power Console, which has the same functionality but with a more modern UI experience).
+These tools allow some basic customisation of key mapping and RGB LED values, as well as creation of basic macro automations.
+A common issue between these firmwares was that the order of the 4 bottom right keys were either messed up or some of those keys would not work.

+All of the different tested software were reskins of the same software 'GamingForceZ RGB Keyboard v1.10.000n' by SONiX (NB: see the _"GamingKeyboard*.dll"_ files found all of the variants), and have the same features and UI (apart from Drevo Power Console, which has the same functionality but with a more modern UI experience).
 Some of the variants do check for their specific keyboard (I assume via hardware ID) and will display a Device Not Found error, but these are the minority.
 Amusingly, all of the variants have the same metadata for their _"GamingKeyboard*.dll"_ files:

 | Attribute      | Value |
 | ----------- | ----------- |